 4. Practice Deep Work: Uninterrupted Focus Time

-In today’s world of constant digital distractions, it’s essential to create periods of deep, uninterrupted work time.
-Cal Newport, in his book Deep Work: Rules for Focused Success in a Distracted World (2016), argues that “deep work” is crucial for achieving high levels of productivity.
-He defines deep work as the ability to focus without distraction on cognitively demanding tasks.
+In today’s world of constant digital distractions, it’s important to set aside time for deep, focused work.
+Cal Newport’s book Deep Work: Rules for Focused Success in a Distracted World (2016) says that “deep work” is very important for being very productive.

 5. Mind Your Diet: Foods that Boost Focus